User Tools

 Tab Description

-Network sockets All the network sockets attached to this configuration item
+Network sockets All the network sockets attached to the patch panel

 Cables All cables connected to a network socket hosted by the patch panel